All Articles

 Are bilingual children delayed talkers?

 There's a common misconception that children who grow up in bilingual homes and learn two languages will have speech delays.
-However, Loeffler says there is no evidence to support this.
+However, Szurek says there is no evidence to support this.
 "If a child knows 10 words in both English and Spanish – water and agua, for example – we would count that as a 20-word vocabulary," she says.
 "Developmentally, they're on track."

 How to teach your baby to talk